nlohmann/json/README.md

 - [EnricoBilla](https://github.com/EnricoBilla) noted a typo in an example.
 - [Martin Hořeňovský](https://github.com/horenmar) found a way for a 2x speedup for the compilation time of the test suite.
 - [ukhegg](https://github.com/ukhegg) found proposed an improvement for the examples section.
-- [rswanson-ihi](https://github.com/rswanson-ihi) noted a type in the README.
+- [rswanson-ihi](https://github.com/rswanson-ihi) noted a typo in the README.
 - [Mihai Stan](https://github.com/stanmihai4) fixed a bug in the comparison with `nullptr`s.
 - [Tushar Maheshwari](https://github.com/tusharpm) added [cotire](https://github.com/sakra/cotire) support to speed up the compilation.
+- [TedLyngmo](https://github.com/TedLyngmo) noted a typo in the README.

 Thanks a lot for helping out!
 Please [let me know](mailto:mail@nlohmann.me) if I forgot someone.